 - Many links back and forth to “Ninja Info Cards” and the dramatic Oedipus guy

-- Back in about 2008, us quoting Streetlight and Surburban Legends songs back in forth
+- Back in about 2008, us quoting Streetlight and Surburban Legends songs back and forth

 Anyways, it was a nice trip.
 If you ever decide to log back on to The ‘Book, I recommend you enjoy the same experience.